sinanartun/cloudtoolbox/README.md

 2. Reload VS Code to activate the extension.

 ### Usage
-1. Expand the `AWS Service List` in the Side Bar to access available cloud services.
+1. Expand the `AWS Service List` in the Side Bar to access available AWS services.
 2. Select a region from the dropdown to filter resources for that area.
 3. Navigate through different services to manage your resources.